 Golden Gate Park’s 1,017 acres cover more area than New York’s Central Park!
-Come watch bison carouse around their enclosure, rent a paddleboat on Stow Lake, or take a Segway or Electric Scooter Tour and learn the park’s history!
+Come watch bison carouse around their enclosure, rent a paddleboat on Stow Lake, or take a Segway Tour and learn the park’s history!
 Whatever activity you choose, you are sure to have a blast!

 Today’s Golden Gate Park is lush, covered by trees, grass, and exotic plants.
 Everything you see, however, is man-made.
 The park is built over what used to be acres of sand dunes sparsely populated with native grasses and shrubs.
 These outer lands were inhospitable and, according to many, inhabitable.